Student Bodies in Manipal

 President: Rehan Gupta

-AIESEC is an international youth exchange organization that has a presence in over 120 countries.
-The organization offers cultural and technical exchanges in a variety of fields and focuses primarily on international exchange programs.
+AIESEC is an international youth exchange organisation that has a presence in over 120 countries.
+The organisation offers cultural and technical exchanges in a variety of fields and focuses primarily on international exchange programs.
 While one needn’t work for AIESEC to go on an exchange, working at AIESEC provides opportunities for development of leadership and management skills.
-It has begun it’s Local Volunteers body to work on social projects in Manipal itself.
+It has begun its Local Volunteers body to work on social projects in Manipal itself.

 AIESEC doesn’t really look for any particular skillset in its recruits, and prides itself in being open to anyone who wishes to work towards its goal of making the world a better place.
 Managing and facilitating international exchanges comprises a bulk of the work at AIESEC.
-It also conducts annual events, like International Students Day, Global Village, Luminaire and Wanderlust, which act as platforms to showcase the work of AIESEC in Manipal University.
+It also conducts annual events, like International Students Day, Global Village, Luminaire and Wanderlust, which act as platforms to showcase the work of AIESEC in Manipal Academy of Higher Education.

 Chairperson: Shrey Maheshwari